FilipM13/PolVol/README.md

 ## Authorization and Authentication

 Authentication is managed by JWT.
-Tokens are automatically removed from database after their expiration datetime is exceeded (with dedicated scheduled reoccuring job).
+Tokens are automatically removed from database after their expiration datetime is exceeded (with dedicated scheduled reoccurring job).

-Authorization is devided into 4 levels specified in `backend.src.models_validators.Authorizations`.
+Authorization is divided into 4 levels specified in `backend.src.models_validators.Authorizations`.
 The basis of each authorization level are CRUD operation on different models:

 ```python
 class Authorizations(Enum):